-A command generator application initiates SNMP Read-Class and/or Write-Class requests, as well as processing the response to a request which it generated.
+A command generator application initiates SNMP Read-Class and/or Write-Class requests, and processes responses to requests which it generated.

 1.2.
 Command Responder Applications

 A command responder application receives SNMP Read-Class and/or Write-Class requests destined for the local system as indicated by the fact that the contextEngineID in the received request is equal to that of the local engine through which the request was received.
 The command responder application will perform the appropriate protocol operation, using access control, and will generate a response message to be sent to the request's originator.